mozilla-services/tecken/docs/upload.rst

     >>> response.status_code
     201

+.. note:: Read on for how to upload by posting a URL to a file instead.

 Now, on the inside; what happens next
 -------------------------------------

-Once the ``.zip`` file is uploaded, it's immediately uploaded to S3.
-It's uploaded into S3 in a special folder called ``inbox/``.
+Once the ``.zip`` file is uploaded, it's immediately stored on disk.
+It's stored in a special folder called ``inbox/``.
 If that works, we write this down in the ORM by creating an ``Upload`` instance.
-This contains information about which bucket (see next section) it got uploaded to, the key name (aka. file path), and a host of additional metadata such as date, who and size.
+This contains information about which bucket (see next section) it is designated for, the key name (aka. file path), and a host of additional metadata such as date, who and size.

-When the ``.zip`` is uploaded into the "inbox" folder, the key name is determined by today's date, a md5 hash of the ``.zip`` file's content as a string listing and the original file as it was called when uploaded.
+When the ``.zip`` is uploaded into the "inbox" folder, the key name is determined by today's date, a MD5 hash of the ``.zip`` file's content as a string listing and the original file as it was called when uploaded.
 So an example key name to the inbox is ``inbox/2017-05-06/51dc30ddc473/myfile.zip``.